hankoi1020/katacoda-scenarios/test/intro.md

-## What we gonna do?
+## Objective
-This tutorial is using Docker to help you know about eCommerce environment in our company.
+This tutorial is using Docker to help you know about the eCommerce environment in our company.
 Don't worry!!
 We will teach you Step By Step!!
 You don't even need to type any command!

 ## What is Docker?